Cheers season 2: Accolades

 Cheers received twelve Emmy Award nominations for the 1983–84 season and won four, including Outstanding Comedy Series.
 Rhea Perlman won Outstanding Supporting Actress in a Comedy Series, David Angell won Outstanding Writing in a Comedy Series for "Old Flames", and Andrew Chulack won Outstanding Film Editing for a Series.
 Cheers received three Golden Globe nominations for Best Musical/Comedy Series of 1983; Best Actor in a Musical/Comedy Series (Ted Danson), and Best Actress in a Musical/Comedy Series (Shelley Long); neither were won in 1984.
 Of the nominees for 1984, Shelley Long won a Golden Globe in 1985 as the Best Actress in a Musical/Comedy Series.

-DVD release
+DVD and Blu-ray release

 This season was released into Region 1 DVD on January 6, 2004, almost twenty years its first television broadcast.
 Adam Arseneau of DVD Verdict rated the video 91 percent.
 He rated audio 84 percent and found it "less spectacular".

+The second season did not receive its own separate release on Blu-ray.
+It was released as part of the Cheers: The Complete Series box set on April 25, 2023, with the DVD special features intact.